Is The Ordinary worth it editorial flat lay — amber dropper bottles on white marble

 Buffet Multi-Technology Peptide Serum ($15)

 Strengths: 10+ peptide technologies including Matrixyl, Argireline, and Leuphasyl.
 Amino acids and hyaluronic acid added.
-The most complete peptide serum at any price in this range.
+A more complete peptide serum than most products in this price range.

 Caveats: Peptides are a long-game ingredient -- visible results take 8-12 weeks of consistent use.
 Less potent than Drunk Elephant Protini but at one-fifth the price, the value comparison is not close.

-The most complete peptide serum available at any price in this range.
-Not as strong as Drunk Elephant Protini ($68) in terms of overall formulation complexity, but at $15 versus $68, the value proposition is exceptional.
-For anyone building an anti-aging routine on a budget, Buffet is the first serum to add after hydration and SPF.
+This is a more complete peptide serum than most products in this price range.
+It is not as complex as Drunk Elephant Protini ($68), but at $15 versus $68, the value proposition is strong.
+For anyone building a value-focused lineup around hydration, SPF, and gradual cosmetic firming support, Buffet is a reasonable serum to consider.

 Verdict: Worth it for anti-aging and skin firmness concerns.